sipgate-io/sipgateio-callevents-python/README.md

 1. Navigate to [console.sipgate.com](https://console.sipgate.com/) and login with your sipgate account credentials.
 2. Select the **Webhooks**&nbsp;>&nbsp;**URLs** tab in the left side menu
 3. Click the gear icon of the **Incoming** or **Outgoing** entry
-4. Fill in your webhook URL and click save. **Note:** your webhook URL has to be accessible from the internet.
-(See the section [Making your computer accessible from the internet](#making-your-computer-accessible-from-the-internet))
+4. Fill in your webhook URL and click save. \
+**Note:** your webhook URL has to be accessible from the internet.
+(See the section [Making your computer accessible from the internet](#making-your-computer-accessible-from-the-internet))\
+**Example:** Assuming your server's address was `example.localhost.run`, the address you'd need to set in the webhook console would be `https://example.localhost.run/new-call`.
 5. In the **sources** section you can select what phonelines and groups should trigger webhooks.

 ## A word on security